top of page

 The Situation:

-A pre-seed travel tech startup had a strong product vision: a mobile app that connected users with relevant, nearby attractions using intelligent recommendations.
+A pre-seed travel tech startup had a clear product vision: a mobile app that connected users with relevant, nearby attractions using intelligent recommendations.

-The founding team had design clarity, early wireframes, and a realistic plan to ship an MVP.
-What they didn’t have was data experience—or a clear understanding of what was realistically achievable with AI at launch.
+The founding team had early wireframes and a realistic plan to ship an MVP.
+What they didn't have was data experience, or a clear sense of what was achievable with AI at launch.

 At the same time, the company was preparing for a seed raise and needed to communicate a credible technical roadmap to investors.